hdfiresky/Tutorials/backend_setup_guide.md

     ```bash
     docker compose up --build
     ```
     (Note: Some older versions of Docker Compose might use `docker-compose` with a hyphen).
-The first build will take a bit longer as it downloads the Playwright browser.

-Your secure and resilient backend API will now be running and accessible only at `http://127.0.0.1:8000`.
-You will see structured, color-coded logs directly in this terminal window.
+Your secure and efficient backend API will now be running and accessible only at `http://127.0.0.1:8000`.

 ### Checking the Log Files

-After running the backend and making some API requests, you will find a new `logs` directory inside your `backend` folder.
-It will contain a file named `multi_agent_app.log`, which you can open to view the persistent, timestamped logs for auditing or debugging.
+After running the backend and making some API requests, you will find a new `logs` directory inside your `backend` folder containing `multi_agent_app.log`.

 ### Testing the Backend with `curl`